python-happybase/happybase/doc/api.rst

 API reference
 =============

-.. py:currentmodule:: happybase
+.. py:currentmodule:: aiohappybase

-This chapter contains detailed API documentation for HappyBase.
-It is suggested to read the :doc:`user guide <user>` first to get a general idea about how HappyBase works.
+This chapter contains detailed API documentation for AIOHappyBase.
+It is suggested to read the :doc:`user guide <user>` first to get a general idea about how AIOHappyBase works.

-The HappyBase API is organised as follows:
+The AIOHappyBase API is organised as follows:

-:py:class:`~happybase.Connection`:
+:py:class:`~aiohappybase.Connection`:
-   The :py:class:`~happybase.Connection` class is the main entry point for application developers.
+   The :py:class:`~aiohappybase.Connection` class is the main entry point for application developers.
 It connects to the HBase Thrift server and provides methods for table management.

-:py:class:`~happybase.Table`:
+:py:class:`~aiohappybase.Table`:
    The :py:class:`Table` class is the main class for interacting with data in tables.
 This class offers methods for data retrieval and data manipulation.
    Instances of this class can be obtained using the :py:meth:`Connection.table()` method.

-:py:class:`~happybase.Batch`:
+:py:class:`~aiohappybase.Batch`:
    The :py:class:`Batch` class implements the batch API for data manipulation, and is available through the :py:meth:`Table.batch()` method.

-:py:class:`~happybase.ConnectionPool`:
+:py:class:`~aiohappybase.ConnectionPool`:
    The :py:class:`ConnectionPool` class implements a thread-safe connection pool that allows an application to (re)use multiple connections.